appdevdesigns/opsportal_docs/develop/develop_contribute_fork.md

 [< Develop](Develop.md)
 # Contributing: Create your own Fork of the project

+### Prerequisits
+Any of the OpsTool projects you work on will need to first have a [SailsJS environment and the OpsPortal installed](develop_setup.md) on your local development machine.
+Be sure to do that before you continue on.

-Create your own fork of a project.
+### Create your own fork of a project.

 1. Log into GitHub under your account:
 2. Visit the GitHub repository you want to work on